-Winter Solstice 2020 takes place on 21st December in the UK.
+Winter Solstice takes place on 20th or 21st December in the UK.
 It marks the shortest day and the longest night of the year.
 Since the festival of Samhain at the end of October, nature has been slowing down and it is a time to celebrate and honour this darkness.
 It’s a time to look back and reflect, clear away the old and consider the positive elements the year has brought us with gratitude.
 Maybe we long for summer days but the longest night reminds us that the Yule (wheel of light) is always turning.

 The Celtic Wheel of the Year